A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Methods

-\section{Study Design and Dataset Description}
+\subsection{Study Design and Dataset Description}

-There are four steps in data collection as shown in Fig. \ref{fig.datacollection}.
-Firstly, participants were recruited from the general population and included volunteers aged 18 and above.
-To ensure accurate blood perfusion measurements, individuals with any dermatological conditions on both hands and middle fingers were excluded from the study.
-Before commencing the study, all participants were provided with a detailed explanation of the study design and its objectives.
-After giving informed consent, participants completed a questionnaire detailing their current health status, including medication history, alcohol consumption within the past 24 hours, and exercise habits such as cycling, treadmill, or jogging.
+There are four steps in data collection, as shown in Figure~\ref{fig.datastep}.
+Firstly, participants were recruited from the general population and included volunteers aged 18 and older.
+To ensure accurate blood perfusion measurements, people with dermatological conditions in the hands and middle fingers were excluded from the study.
+Before starting the study, all participants received a detailed explanation of the study design and its objectives.
+After giving informed consent, participants completed a questionnaire detailing their current health status, including medication history, alcohol consumption within the last 24 hours, and exercise habits such as cycling, treadmill, or jogging.

 Sequentially, blood perfusion parameters were measured non-invasively with participants in a supine position to ensure physical and mental rest.
-To minimize external stimuli, participants were instructed to abstain from reading, writing, or talking during the test.
-Blood perfusion data were collected from sensors placed on the middle fingertips of both left and right hands for a duration of eight minutes.
-To control potential confounding factors, participants were asked to refrain from consuming caffeine and alcohol-containing drinks at least twelve hours before the designated measurement time.
+To minimize external stimuli, participants were instructed not to read, write, or talk during the test.
+Blood perfusion data was collected from sensors placed on the middle fingertips of the left and right hands for a duration of eight minutes.
+To control possible confounders, participants were asked not to consume caffeine and alcohol-containing beverages at least twelve hours before the designated measurement time.

-Figure \ref{fig.datasamplestress} shows the data measured from a stressed individual, with data from the left hand illustrated on the top and data from the right hand on the bottom.
-Similarly, Figure \ref{fig.datasample_wellbeing} presents an instance of well-being data collected using wearable devices.
-As observed, the data from the stressed individual exhibits significant fluctuations, while the data from the well-being individual is more stable.
-In addition, the definitions of the measurement device parameters are described following Table \ref{table.wearabeldeviceparameters}.
+Figure~\ref{fig.datacollection}(a) shows the data measured from a stressed individual, with data from the left hand illustrated on the top and data from the right hand on the bottom.
+Similarly, Figure~\ref{fig.datacollection}(b) presents an example of well-being data collected using wearable devices.
+As observed, the data from the stressed individual exhibits significant fluctuations, while the data from the well-being individual are more stable.
+In addition, the definitions of the parameters of the measurement device are described in Table \ref{table.wearabeldeviceparameters}.